koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_61_12-digitization-and-digitalization-14-03-2025-slide-61.md

-# The image in slide 61 of lecture 12 consists of several elements arranged in a structured format, as follows:
+# Slide 61 of Lecture 12 contains information about The image in slide 61 of lecture 12 consists of several elements arranged in a structured format, as follows:

 1. **Top Section:**
    - A dark blue horizontal banner with white text stating: "Internet of Things (IoT) collects and analyses data to deliver actionable insights and improve decision accuracy."